Jessica Simpson’s Children Are ‘Very Helpful’ With Baby Birdie, Singer Had ‘Best Attitude’ About Recovery

 With the photo, Jessica wrote, “This little baby girl will make us a family of five.
 We couldn’t be happier to announce this precious blessing of life.”

 Since sharing the news of her pregnancy, Jessica has been open about the struggles she faced.
-At the beginning of March, she revealed that she had spent a week in the hospital for bronchitis, noting that that she battled bronchitis four times over a two-month period.
+At the beginning of March, she revealed that she had spent a week in the hospital for bronchitis, noting that she battled bronchitis four times over a two-month period.
 She revealed that, even though she wasn’t doing so well, her little girl was doing fantastic.
 Prior to that, she revealed that she had suffered from acid reflux and had even purchased a “sleep recliner” that she showed off on Instagram.
 The singer also dealt with sciatica pain and swollen feet while pregnant with her third child.

 However, Jessica also shared the sweet pregnancy moments including pictures from her baby shower.
 The photos, which she posted to Instagram, showed Jessica glowing in a white dress and a pink and gold flower crown.
 Standing with her mother, sister, niece, and daughter, a sign above them read “Birdie’s Nest,” giving fans the first hint that the singer had picked out the name “Birdie” for baby number three.